nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 Regions are administrative domains, used to organize Sites and other Regions.
 They can be nested recursively.
 A Region might represent a continent, country, city, campus, or other area.
 A Region can contain Sites and other Regions.

-Additional information on Regions is in the ['Regions' section of the Nautobot documentation](https://nautobot.readthedocs.io/en/latest/models/dcim/region/).
+Additional information on Regions is in the [Regions section of the Nautobot documentation](https://nautobot.readthedocs.io/en/latest/models/dcim/region/).

 In the following exercise, we will create three Regions:
 * North America